WHY DO I FEEL SMALL CRYSTALS OR HARD LUMPS INSIDE MY BOVEDA?

 CAN BOVEDA DIRECTLY TOUCH MY CIGARS AND TOBACCO?

 Absolutely.
 Boveda is 100% safe to lay on/in/among your cigars.
 Because Boveda contains natural salts and purified water, it won’t affect the taste of your cigars either.

 HOW CAN I MAXIMIZE THE LIFE OF BOVEDA?

 Choose the largest Boveda that fits in your humidor.
 You can never use “too much” Boveda.
-Use more Boveda than the minimum recommended.
-Think about upping the number of Boveda you use in your humidor if it’s in an extreme climate (desert-dry or rainforest-like) or when it’s exposed to seasonal humidity swings
+Use more Boveda than the minimum that’s recommended.
+Think about upping the number of Boveda you use in your humidor if it’s in an extreme climate (desert-dry or rainforest-like) or when it’s exposed to seasonal humidity swings.

 Close your humidor or humidor bag once you remove your cigars.
 The more you expose Boveda to air, the harder it has to work and the shorter it lasts.